mlmachi/OSPAR_XDL/README.md

 - Python 3.8

 ### Tips: How to install Python3.8 on Ubuntu 24.04?
-The default Python version in Ubuntu 24.04 is Python3.12 Here is an example for installing
+The default Python version in Ubuntu 24.04 is Python3.12.

+Here is an example for installing Python3.8 on Ubuntu 24.04.

 ```
 sudo add-apt-repository ppa:deadsnakes/ppa